dexterleng/csc-assignment/task6/README.md

 Note that you can use `4242 4242 4242 4242` as a test card when checking out or managing subscriptions.

-After checkout is completed, you will be redirected back to the dashboard, which will now show the subscription plan, status, manage billing button, and a list of stripe charge events.
+After checkout is completed, you will be redirected back to the dashboard, which will now show the subscription plan, status, manage billing button, and a list of stripe charge and subscribe events.

 ![](images/subscribed-dashboard.png)